Teedari/Teedari/README.md

 ### 💻 &nbsp;About Me

-# Knowledgeable Web Developer brings superior front- and back-end design to promote organization-specific website presence.
+<p> Knowledgeable Web Developer brings superior front- and back-end design to promote organization-specific website presence.
 Thorough comprehension of complex HTML, CSS and JavaScript programming languages to generate custom webpage design.
-Extensive collaboration with Web Developers to ascertain company expectations and oversee site creation, from initial planning through rollout and support.
+Extensive collaboration with Web Developers to ascertain company expectations and oversee site creation, from initial planning through rollout and support.</p>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions to our worlds tech problems.
 - 🎓 &nbsp; Studying Computer at the University of Energy and Natural Resources.